vdods/SwipeyJoeMcDesktop/README.md

 - `<keyname>:hold` - Press the named key and leave it held down.
 - `<keyname>:release` - Release the named key (before any other keys in the action are pressed).

-The value of `<keyname>` must be a named key, such as `a`, `space`, `control`, etc., and include platform-specific names, some of which are quite strange.
-The available keys (as well as unsupported keys) are printed upon Swipey Joe startup.
+The value of `<keyname>` must be a named key, such as `x`, `space`, `control`, etc., including platform-specific names, some of which are quite strange.
+The available keys (as well as unsupported keys) are printed to console upon Swipey Joe startup.

 ## Author

 Victor Dods at Leap Motion (vdods@leapmotion.com or victor.dods@gmail.com)

+## History

+- `2015.06.09` -- Initial publication.